-Some studies have proposed a fully automatic scheme for locating and estimating the size of landslides (Chao et al., 2017), rockslides (Manconi et al., 2016; Fuchs et al., 2018), lahar (Kumagai et al., 2009) and debris flows (Walter et al., 2017) for rapid response purposes.
-At present, there are two main approaches to scanning the location of an RSF: the cross-correlation (CC) method and the amplitude source location (ASL) method.
+Some studies have proposed a fully automatic scheme for locating and estimating the size of landslides (Chao et al., 2017), rockslides (Manconi et al., 2016; Fuchs et al., 2018), and debris flows (Walter et al., 2017) for rapid response purposes.
+A present, there are two approaches to scanning the location of an RSF: the cross-correlation (CC) method and the amplitude source location (ASL) method.
 CC has been applied to sources with unclear phases in seismic arrivals, but this technique is susceptible to the regional velocity model, station coverage, and signal-to-noise ratio (SNR) of observed signals (Chen et al., 2013; Hibert et al., 2014), which are factors that influence location error.
-In contrast to CC, ASL does not require a priori knowledge of the velocity structure with inversion way and can estimate not only the source location but also the seismic parameters, such as the anelastic attenuation of seismic waves (α) and seismic amplitude at the source (A0) (Aki and Ferrazzini, 2000; Jones et al., 2013; Röösli et al., 2014; Ogiso and Yomogida, 2015; Walter et al., 2017).
+In contrast to CC, ASL does not require a priori knowledge of the velocity structure and can estimate not only the source location but also the seismic parameters, such as the elastic attenuation of seismic waves (a) and seismic amplitude at the source (A0) (Aki and Ferrazzini, 2000; Jones et al., 2013; Röösli et al., 2014; Ogiso and Yomogida, 2015; Walter et al., 2017).
 However, ASL significantly relies on not only large bursts of seismic amplitude, which are influenced by the site conditions, but also the distribution of epicenter distance between each station and the source.
 Besides, the event size is a crucial issue for making a rapid report after event occurrence.
-Recently, a simple scaling between the source magnitude and volume has been well established, covering a wide range of source volumes from 10° to 10° m3.
-But, there is a scatter trend in the data distribution for volumes ranging from 10° to 10° m3 (Roy et al., 2019), which is shown in this research.
+Recently, a simple scaling between the source magnitude and volume has been well established, covering a wide range of source volumes from 10° to 10 m3.
+But, there is a scatter trend in the data distribution for volumes ranging from 10 to 10 m3 (Roy et al., 2019), which is shown in this research.

 In this study, we develop the GeoLoc scheme which can determine the location of geohazard, classify the source type, estimate the event volume (V), and may offer the information about the physical process of RSF events.
 Thus, all information yielded by the GeoLoc scheme may make possible rapid reports to the government.
 The method of location determining also uses the GeoLoc, by combining the CC and ASL techniques with horizontal and vertical seismic signals.
 In this case, ten RSFs with volumes ranging from 108 m3 to 164,000 m3 that occurred along highways (Table S1; see S1 in Supplement) and were documented by the Directorate General of Highways (DGH) in Taiwan are used to explore the feasibility of the GeoLoc.
 Further, the retrieved seismic parameters, A0 from ASL and local magnitude (ML) are used with event volume to build regressions for volume estimation.
-Recently, a simple scaling between the source magnitude and volume has been well established, covering a wide range of source volumes from 100 to 100 m3.
-But, there is a scatter trend in the data distribution for volumes ranging from 102 to 105 m3 (Roy et al., 2019), which is shown in this research.
-Further, wWith available videos published on public platforms (Table S2), we demonstrated that important physical processes related to seismic signals could be clarified, when the farthest epicentral distance is less than 2.5 km from events of at least 2,000 m3.
+With available videos published on public platforms (Table S2), we demonstrated that important physical processes related to seismic signals could be clarified, when the far thest epicentral distance is less than 2.5 km from events of at least 2,000 m3.
 After the successful feasibility test of ten events, a recent RSF event occurred on June 12, 2020, which was used to underscore the implications of the potential use of this rapid reporting system of RSF events that occur on slopes near highways.